vipo/fp-2024/README.md

 ### Details

-Hotel managers also have the ability to specify check-in (check-out) dates,times and amenities.
+Hotel managers also have the ability to specify check-in (check-out) dates, times and amenities.